strowk/foxy-contexts/docs/app.md

 ### Providing additional server options

-Normally FoxyApp preconfigure server for you, but you can provide additional server options to the application by using `WithExtraServerOptions` option.
+Normally app.Builder preconfigure server for you, but you can provide additional server options to the application by using `WithExtraServerOptions` option.

 Say, for example this would make server to turn on logging to stderr: